by Tom Gilmore

 Part VI – The Isotope Abundance Charts

-Dotted lines plot the converging meeting points of the Beta decay arrows, revealing the diagonal 45 degree angle of the linear Beta decay gradient.
+Dotted lines plot the converging meeting points of the Beta decay arrows (the lines either follow the 45 degree angle of the linear Beta-decay gradient, or drop straight down).

 Complete Isotope Abundance Charts